Chapter 19: Judged

 What’s Parsons done now?

 “He did as I insisted,” Charles cut in.
 “I’ve ended up running Licht Gegen here in the south.
-It turns out that by creating a few hiccups with your deliveries, we were able to spot—”
+It turns out that by creating a few hiccups with your deliveries, we could spot—”

 “Should you be mentioning Licht Gegen?”
-Parsons fretted, his face becoming ashen.
+Parsons whispered, his face ashen.
 “Mr. Bekh knows nothing of them.
 I’ve kept my involvement absolutely quiet.
 I—”

-“Bywold,” Charles soothed.
+“Bywold,” Charles said in a soothing tone.
 “Tomas is one of us.
 I vouch for him.”

 How much odder can this get?

 They walked across the street to the Blue Hare Tavern.
 From the open windows came the sound of a lute while a drunkard sang a bawdy song off-key.
 Stomping feet and roars of laughter made this the perfect place to talk.

 It made Rebekah smile despite herself.
 She was tired.
 All she could do was take one day at a time and hope J’shua was leading her to Sarah.
 What else could she do?

 Finding a table in a dark corner, Parsons sat with his back to the room.
 Charles updated her while Parsons pretended to get drunk.